 Good writing has two jobs that pull against each other: say it in as few words as possible, and keep the reader with you until the end.
 Brevity respects their time, but engagement spends it on literary devices: figures of speech, building tension, a little humour.
 The techniques that make writing interesting are the ones that make it longer.

 LLMs are trained on everything: narratives, documentation, speeches, blogs, tweets and so on.
-No wonder most AI-generated writing gives my brain a power cut.
+No wonder most AI-generated writing makes my brain short-circuit.
 It lacks a proper structure even though the substance is there, and fails to keep me reading until the end.
 And no, I’m not just allergic to em-dashes.

 So how do we use LLMs to communicate in a way that strikes a balance between engaging enough to hook a reader and concise enough to respect their time?